-Applications will be reviewed by a panel consisting of two teaching faculty, a representative from K-State Libraries, a representative from the Student Access Center, a student representative, and a past textbook initiative awardee.
+Applications will be reviewed by a panel consisting of teaching faculty, representatives from K-State Libraries, representatives from the Student Access Center, student representatives, and past textbook initiative awardees.

 Winning proposals will be based on: